SakurajimaMai02/SakurajimaMai02/README.md

 - 👋 Hi, I’m @SakurajimaMai02
-- 👀 I’m interested in minecraft hacking
+- 👀 I’m interested in Minecraft pvp
-- 🌱 I’m currently learning piano performance
-- 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me idk
+- 📫 How to reach me Love Classical Music

 <!---
 SakurajimaMai02/SakurajimaMai02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.